primefaces/primefaces/docs/13_0_0/components/filedownload.md

 On regular (non-AJAX) downloads, by default, content is displayed as an `attachment` with a download dialog box, another alternative is the `inline` mode, in this case browser will try to open the file internally without a prompt.
 Note that content disposition is not part of the http standard, although it is widely implemented.

-## Cache
-Most of the time you want to leave cache="false" which is the default to not cache the results.
-However, in the case of PDF Downloads there have been issues with some browser like Chrome/Edge.
-See: https://github.com/primefaces/primefaces/issues/10251

 ## Monitor Status
 When fileDownload is used without AJAX, ajaxStatus cannot apply.
 Still PrimeFaces provides a feature